Animal Crackers (1930 film): Initial response

-Legacy
+Critical reassessment

-Animal Crackers has influenced comedy and cinema in the decades since its release, with several commentators expressing praise for it.
-French New Wave director François Truffaut praised the Marx Brothers in his 1954 review of the film, calling them the "greatest American comedians of the prewar decade" and ranking it as their best work alongside A Night at the Opera.
-Truffaut opined that the film had enduring appeal, writing that "One laughs with this movie as much as one did twenty years ago."
-Filmmaker Jim Jarmusch listed the Marx Brothers in an article describing his "guilty pleasures", specifically citing Animal Crackers.
-Actor and director Stanley Tucci selected Animal Crackers for his personal list of influential works that shaped his artistic development.
+Critics and filmmakers recognized the film's significance in the decades following its initial release.
+In his 1954 review, French New Wave director François Truffaut called the Marx Brothers the "greatest American comedians of the prewar decade", ranking Animal Crackers alongside A Night at the Opera as their best work.
+Truffaut further noted that the film had enduring appeal, writing that "[o]ne laughs with this movie as much as one did twenty years ago".